Zylon: Conductive textile

 Zylon has been incorporated as the base fiber for some conductive textiles, where the Zylon fiber is plated with nickel, copper, silver, or gold.
 The conductive fiber is used for electronic textiles, EMI shielding in woven or knit sheets, or as a braid over wires, and for signal transmission or current conduction.
 This conductive fiber combines the advantages of Zylon (strength, resistance to high temperatures, durability, lightweight, etc.) with the electrical properties of various metals.
 The conductive yarns can be sewn, braided, knit, or simply insulated like a bare wire.

 Structural rehabilitation

 PBO is the strongest and stiffest of commercially available fibers used to repair and strengthen concrete and masonry structures in externally bonded composite systems.
 In this system, the fibers are produced in the form of a fabric mesh, and a cementitious mortar matrix bonds this to an existing structure.

 Loudspeakers

 Yamaha uses Zylon to make the speaker cones for its top-of-the-line NS-5000 speaker.

+Bicycle and wheelchair wheel spokes

+Spinergy, Inc. produces wheels for bicycles and wheelchairs with PBO spokes.
+They claim their PBO fiber spokes act as a vibration and shock damper, while being lighter and stronger than steel spokes.